CassioML/cassio/README.md

 - Commit the very code that will be built:

 ```
-rm dist/*
-python setup.py sdist bdist_wheel
+make build
-twine upload dist/*
-# (login to PyPI ...)
+twine upload dist/*  # (login to PyPI ...)
 ```

 ### Testing

 Please run tests (and add some coverage for new features).
 This is not enforced other than to your conscience.
+Type `make` for the available tests.

+To run the full tests, there's `make test-all`.

 #### Unit testing

 You need a virtualenv with the `requirements-dev.txt` installed.

 ```
-pytest tests/unit
+make test-unit
 ```

 #### Integration with the DB